Wynncraft/WynncraftAPI/README.md

 To contribute to the Documentation, you will need a few things:
 1. You will need the latest version of Node.js and NPM installed on your system.
 You can get node.js and npm together on their website.

 2. You will need to globally install gitbook-cli via NPM, as the documentation platform is built on top of gitbook.
-To install gitbook-cli, you will run something like this: `$ npm install -g gitbook-cli`
+To install gitbook-cli, you will run something like this: `$ npm install -g gitbook-cli`.
+We depend on gitbook 3.
+If a new version is released, do not upgrade until this README is updated.

 3. You will need to fork this repository and clone it to your system.